padilr1/ChIPbinner/README.md

 ChIPbinner improves on previously published software by offering a clustering approach that is independent of differential binding and including additional features for downstream analysis.

 Curated databases and complete published datasets for use with ChIPbinner can be found in this <a href="https://github.com/padilr1/ChIPbinner_database.git">GitHub repository</a>.

+## Workflow

+For a step-by-step tutorial on how to run ChIPbinner please see the <a href="https://padilr1.github.io/ChIPbinnerWorkflow/"> workflow documentation </a>